 This horse is on ADM Metabolic Minerals and has been for quite some time.
 He has access to a grass pasture as well.
 This horse has not been tested but I would venture to guess he is IR/Hypothyroid and would do best with no grass at all and a mineral that complements his hay and metabolic issues.

 These hooves belong to another beautiful tennessee walker.
 Can you see the differences?
-The only issue he has is some slight flaring and slightly forward heels, possibly due to diet.
-This is very common in most horses unless the diet is right.
-You cannot trim a healthy hoof onto an unhealthy horse.
+The issues he has are some slight flaring and very forward heels, possibly due to diet or previous trimming.
+This is very common in most horses.

 This mare was also trimmed every 4-6 weeks when I met her.
 The owner sent me the photos on the top left and I asked how long it had been since her last trim.
 Expecting her to say oh 4 months or so, I was shocked when she said just 3 weeks.